Gladstone High School (Oregon)

-Gladstone High School is a public high school in Gladstone, Oregon, United States.
+Gladstone High School (GHS) is a public high school in Gladstone, Oregon, United States.
+It is one of the smallest public high schools in the Portland area.

 Construction renovations

 A bond was passed for the Gladstone School District in the November 2006 general election.
 The cost of the construction at GHS is estimated at $26,901,487.29 The money has been used to expand the cafeteria, fix leaks, build a new science and technology center, and complete various other projects.

 Academics

 In 1987, Gladstone High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 93% of the school's seniors received their high school diploma.
 Of 180 students, 168 graduated, 6 dropped out, 5 received a modified diploma, and 1 is still in high school.

 On November 17, 2009, science teacher Kevin Zerzan was awarded a Milken Family Foundation National Educator Award, along with $25,000.